Sketch vs Figma for UI Designers 2026: An Honest, In-Depth Comparison

 Who Should Choose Figma?

 Now picture a 40-person product team at a fintech startup.
-Designers on Macs, engineers on Windows and Linux, a PM who comments on designs from her iPad, a QA engineer who inspects specs directly, and a CTO who needs audit logs.
-There's just no version of that where Sketch is the right call — not even close.
+Designers on Macs, engineers on Windows and Linux, a PM who comments on designs from her iPad, a QA engineer who inspects specs directly, and a CTO who wants audit logs.
+There's genuinely no version of that story where Sketch is the right answer — not even close.

 Choose Figma if:

-• Real-time collaboration and async commenting are baked into your workflow
+- Real-time collaboration and async commenting are core to your workflow

 Verdict: Which Tool Actually Wins in 2026?

-Let's be direct: Figma is the better tool for most UI designers and teams in 2026.
+Look, let's be direct: Figma is the better tool for most UI designers and teams in 2026.
 Its collaboration model, Variables system, cross-platform accessibility, and expanding AI capabilities have pulled meaningfully ahead.
-Starting a team from scratch today?
-There's almost no reason to pick Sketch over Figma.
+If you're building a team from scratch today, there's almost no reason to choose Sketch over Figma.

-But — and this is a real one — Sketch isn't dead, irrelevant, or wrong.
-For Mac-native solo designers or small teams with established Sketch workflows, it remains genuinely excellent, fast, and focused.
+But (and this is a real but) — Sketch isn't dead, irrelevant, or a wrong choice.
+For Mac-native solo designers or small teams with established Sketch workflows, it remains a genuinely excellent, fast, focused tool.
 The perpetual license model has real appeal.
 The interface is beautiful.
 And if you're not constantly co-editing with colleagues in real time, the collaboration gap barely matters to your daily work.

-What caught me off guard recently was how many designers still insist Figma is objectively better at everything.
-Most of them have never spent serious time in a mature Sketch workflow — we're talking 6+ months of daily use, a real design system, the whole thing.
-Sketch's precision and raw speed on Mac still sets a standard that Figma's browser-based engine occasionally struggles to match on complex, component-heavy files.
-That performance gap is more noticeable than people tend to admit.
+Honestly, I think the designers who insist Figma is objectively better at everything have usually never spent serious time in a mature Sketch workflow.
+We're talking 6+ months of daily use, a real design system, the whole thing.
+Sketch's precision and raw speed on Mac still sets a standard that Figma's browser-based engine occasionally struggles to match on complex, component-heavy files — and that performance gap is more noticeable than people admit.

 Our pick: Figma for teams, cross-platform needs, and modern design systems.
 Sketch for focused Mac-only setups that value performance and local control.